 The sport of hockey has it all — speed (ice skates make it faster to travel than by foot), skill, and of course, ruthless aggression.
 It's the latter of which hockey is most well-known for.
 While, yes, there's hard tackles and the occasional fight, hockey is an artful sport in its own unique way.
 This entire dichotomy not only makes hockey exhilarating to watch but to bet on, as well.
-Plenty of sportsbooks for hockey exist because of this.
+Plenty of hockey betting exists because of this.

-Over the course of this article, we're giving you all the know-how to wager on hockey.
+Over the course of this article, we're giving you full details on how to bet hockey games.
 Topics we'll be covering include getting razor-sharp odds, common betting types, and of course, tips to win!

 First on our recommendations is none other than BetOnline.
 It's one of the most-used betting sites in North America and for good reason, too.

 Next up is WagerWeb.
-Similarly to BetOnline, the hockey wagering selection is deep here.
+Similarly to BetOnline, the ice hockey betting selection is deep here.
 Every single NHL game will have odds readily available on the platform.